tf/pageflow-react/docs/guides/creating_page_types.md

 The basic layout consisting of `PageWrapper`, `PageBackground` and `PageContent` is required for the page to work correctly inside the entry.
-The contents of `PageBackground` and `PageContent` is just an example and depends on the things you wish to present inside your pages.
+The specifics inside `PageBackground` and `PageContent` are just an example and depend on the content you wish to present on your pages.
 See the [reference documentation of `pageflow-react`]() for a list of existing components that you can use to build your page.
-Of course, you are always free to create additional components on you own.
+Of course, you are always free to create additional components on your own.

 Passing the component to `createPage` ensures a `page` prop is set containing the attributes of the page's configuration.
-So for example the title of the page is available as `props.page.title`.
+So, for example, the title of the page is available as `props.page.title`.

 See [the guide on resolvers](getting_data_with_resolvers.md) for more advanced data retrieval techniques.